-	Phonics - we continually assess children against the letters and sounds phonics programme and then children complete the year 1 phonics test.
+Phonics - we continually assess children against the Sounds-Write phonics programme and then children complete the year 1 phonics test.

 Reading Comprehension – children will answer test style questions, which will give an indication as to how they are performing against national curriculum age related expectations.
 These questions are used in guided reading and English lesson and will also be used as a whole test at different points throughout the school year.

 Reading accuracy – when your child reads to an adult, we will check how many words are being read correctly.
 A ‘rule of five’ is applied, as a child needs to read 95% of the words correctly to understand meaning.
 The ‘rule of five’ is to read approximately 100 words and count for mistakes.
 If there are more than five mistakes made (uncorrected mistakes – a child can correct an error and it is not counted as a mistake) then the book is too hard.
 Equally is your child reads with no mistakes then the book is too easy.